-According to state law, a plumbing license is required to install plumbing, with few exceptions.
-So before you get out your wrench, be sure to review the list below to determine if it is legally permissible for you to install your own plumbing.
+According to Wisconsin state law, a plumbing license is required to install or replace plumbing, with few exceptions.
+So, before you get out your wrench, be sure to review the list below to determine if it is legally permissible for you to install your own plumbing.
 Homeowners may install plumbing without a license only under the following circumstances:

 - The plumbing is located inside your home.